Delivering sustainable solutions through partnership

-- Simulated and modelled scenario outcomes identifying key variables.
+- Simulated and modeled scenario outcomes identifying key variables.

 In this way we present for discussion a consolidated picture of the socio-economic robustness of the assignment plus an assessment of its compatibility with the client’s (possibly amended) vision for it.
 What remains is a plan for its future trajectory.

-Our assessment and project-specific simulation, delivers a rigorous tool for evaluating in some detail the feasibility of primary and alternative agribusiness and agri-development objectives.
+Our assessment and project-specific simulation, is a rigorous tool for evaluating in detail the feasibility of primary and alternative agribusiness and agri-development objectives.
 The analysis reveals important links between qualitative judgements over contexts/resources and quantitative descriptions of operational/financial outcomes.
-This is essential for informed decision-making
+This is essential for informed decision-making.

 Using the micro-economic analysis foundation, we conclude our assignment by consolidating our findings into a roadmap to guide the way forward and give the enterprise its best chance of securing its goals.

 We start with a purpose-based discussion with the client to confirm a framework going forward that is both practical and efficacious.
 This converts into a ‘development roadmap’ consisting of several components, the most important being a timeframe, an action plan and a financing plan.
 In the final analysis these will be presented, together with our baseline and analytical findings in a final draft report to contain: